 - 7. Overall GPA of 3.0 or better - 8.
 Letter of intent, admission interview, and resume - 9.
 All credit earned within 8 years of graduation - 10.
-Recent passing score on the CPCE or NCE submitted - 11.
-Intent to Graduate filed - 12.
-Students must obtain a minimum score of Intermediate on the Sign Language Proficiency Interview (SLPI)
+Intent to Graduate filed - 11.
+Students must obtain a minimum score of Intermediate on the Sign

+Language Proficiency Interview (SLPI)